-The oldest on the licorice and its properties date back about 6,000 years ago and they are even traces in the tombs of Egyptian Pharaohs.
-Licorice and its healing properties, as we saw, were already known to medicine greek-Roman, Egyptian and Indian; today, thanks to a study at Rutgers University of New Jersey, liquorice may be also an excellent weapon against certain types of cancer.
+The oldest news about this food and its properties date back about 6,000 years ago and they are even traces in the tombs of Egyptian Pharaohs.
+Licorice and its healing properties, as we saw, were already known to medicine greek-Roman, Egyptian and Indian.
+Today, thanks to a study at Rutgers University of New Jersey, the root may be also an excellent weapon against certain types of cancer.

 Healing Properties and Benefits of Licorice

-Since the early 80’s were shown the benefits of some active ingredients of licorice against different types of viral infections, but the more positive news coming from America where some of New Jersey researchers have tested a molecule derived from licorice, the BHP, on tissues from prostate cancer and breast cancer.
+Since the early 80’s were shown the benefits of some active ingredients of licorice against different types of viral infections.
+The more positive news coming from America where some of New Jersey researchers have tested a molecule derived from tgis root, the BHP, on tissues from prostate cancer and breast cancer.

 And they demonstrated that the properties of this molecule can inhibit the growth of cancer cells listed.
 And it is through such studies that have expanded their hopes for the implementation of new and more effective therapies.
 Interesting to note that the BHP belongs to the class of polyphenols, which as we know, have an effective anti-cancer activity.

-Currently, licorice and its extracts are regularly used as: respiratory care, anti-inflammatory and healing, laxative, protector of the blood vessels, hypertension, sweetener and refreshing.
+Currently, root and its extracts are regularly used as: respiratory care, anti-inflammatory and healing, laxative, protector of the blood vessels, hypertension, sweetener and refreshing.

-A study at Nankai University in China, revealed as the licorice could prove a good ally in the treatment of liver cancer, it seems that the content of glycyrrhizic acid in licorice can be used as “carrier” to bring the target drugs cancer.
-The results of this research were published in the journal ” Chemistry & Industry. “
+A study at Nankai University in China revealed as the plant could prove a good ally in the treatment of liver cancer.
+It seems that the content of glycyrrhizic acid can be used as “carrier” to bring the target drugs cancer.
+The results of this research were published in the journal Chemistry & Industry.

 Many substances extracted from the roots of licorice, first of all the glabridine, both in quantity and quality, have proved effective action against cholesterol and atherosclerosis.